Abraham Lincoln, Stephen Douglas and the Civil War

 MS 979 Jefferson Davis Trial papers.
 These fourteen documents indicate the legal entanglements, ambiguous delays, political floundering, and shifting of responsibilities that occurred during the period from Jefferson Davis' first indictment for treason, on May 10, 1866, through March 6, 1868, when the trial, finally set for March 26, 1868, was postponed again.
 The collection includes seven original letters and two copies of correspondence between L.H.
 Chandler, U.S. District Attorney for Virginia; Henry Stanbery, U.S. Attorney General; Edwin Stanton, U.S. Secretary of War; William M. Evarts and Richard H. Dana, assistant council for the prosecution; and Charles O'Connor, Davis' lawyer.

 William E. Dodd, historian, professor, author, and diplomat.
 The William E. Dodd Papers consist of one letter to Albert Burton Moore (1922), student's notes from Dodd's classes on American history, a speech, a typescript, and a reprint.

 Stephen A. Douglas, lawyer, judge, politician.
 The Stephen A. Douglas papers document his professional and personal life from 1764-1908.
 The collection includes correspondence, speeches, reports, memoranda, notes, financial and legal documents, portraits, maps, ephemera, newspaper clippings, and artifacts.
-The largest portion of the collection consists of Senate and Constituent correspondence from 1844-1861.
+The largest portion of the collection consists of Senate and Constituent correspondence.

 The American Historical Portraits collection forms part of the William E. Barton Collection of Lincolniana.
 The majority of the materials in this collection are portraits of political figures; statesmen and soldiers.
 Included among these are a small number of affiliated professionals, such as writers, clergymen, naturalists, and artists.